mmcdole/kino/README.md

 ![Kino Demo](demo.gif?v=2)

-> A fast, keyboard-driven TUI for browsing and playing media from Plex and Jellyfin servers
+> A fast terminal client for browsing and playing media from Plex and Jellyfin servers

 ## Features